DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Problem Definition

 \subsection{Motivations}

-Differential testing is crucial across a variety of practical applications such as model selection, voting systems, model compression, model regression, and detecting model reuse~\cite{xie2019diffchaser, tian2023finding, wang2022bet, you2023regression,li2021modeldiff}.
+Differential testing is crucial across various practical applications, including model selection, voting systems, model compression, model regression, and detecting model reuse~\cite{xie2019diffchaser, tian2023finding, wang2022bet, you2023regression, li2021modeldiff}.
 For example, consider the context of model selection.
 In practice, organizations often face the challenge of choosing the most suitable model during the training phase, prior to inference time.
 This decision process involves choosing from multiple DNN models, each one possibly trained by different providers for the same task, using different model architectures or training datasets, and demonstrating similar accuracy on a testing dataset.
-In such scenario, the ability to generate inputs that clearly indicate differences in model behavior is invaluable to guide model selection.
+In such a scenario, the ability to generate inputs that clearly indicate differences in model behavior is invaluable to guide model selection.

 Differential testing is also crucial for model output selection at inference time, in the context of ensemble learning or voting systems, where multiple DNN models are combined to obtain a better prediction than with individual models.
 This type of testing involves revealing triggering inputs that can not only help characterize the conditions under which one model may outperform the others but also enhance our understanding of each model's operational boundaries.
 By understanding the conditions under which one model fares better, one can determine at inference time which model's output to trust.